growr-xyz/growr-identity/growr-agent-framework.md

 	- Decentralized Storage (login, store, retrieve) related functions
 	- Communication with other Agents
 		- * GraphQL + subscriptions
-		- ? message queue or pub/sub
+		- Moleculer mesh over TCP will be used for communication on this Iteration of the framework
-		- !
-DIDComm
+		- DIDComm will be added on the following iteration that will provide further decentralized model.

 Should create and return new Agent which has identity, can issue and verify VCs, can access Ponds and Trust registries.